jmarca/trb_presentation/present.md

 # Why not just use flat files?

+## Consider loop detectors
-* One file per loop detector per year
+* One file per loop detector per year, or
-* Append to file as data arrives
+* One file for all detectors per day (what PeMS does)
 * Easy to organize and distribute
 * Fine for single user